itential/ipctl/docs/configuration-reference.md

 Enables or disables certificate validation for TLS based connections.
 When this value is set to `true`, certificates received from the server are validated.
-When this value is set to `false`, certifcates are assumed valid.
+When this value is set to `false`, certificates are assumed valid.
 This feature is useful when using self-signed certificates for TLS connections.

 The default value for `verify` is `true`.